 The price of a Pet Nat will generally always be a bit higher than a still wine.
 It usually costs around 20€.
 There is no so mouch bottle below €15.
 Because making a Pet Nat wine requires more work, attention and equipment than a wine without bubbles.

 On the other hand, compared to its cousins Champagnes and crémants, it is much cheaper, because it requires less technique and patience.
 When you want to drink bubbles without breaking the bank, this is the perfect solution!

-Where to Buy a Pet Nat?
+Where to buy Pet Nat ?

-Buy in Town
+Buy in town

 To buy a Pet Nat, you can go to your natural wine shop in town.
 He will necessarily have a few cuvées to offer you (otherwise he is not a serious wine merchant 😉 !).

-History and Legend of Champagne & Pet Nat
+of Champagne & Pet Nat

 What is the Oldest Sparkling Wine?

 There are many legends (more or less based) on the first sparkling wines.
 The authorship of sparkling wines is attributed in 1531 to the Benedictine monks of the abbey of Saint-Hilaire.

 A monk would have discovered in the spring that the wine bottled in winter produced bubbles due to a resumption of alcoholic fermentation cut off by the cold.
 This is the beginning of the Blanquette de Limoux.
 After having perfected the technique, the monks began to master the art of bubbles, and an official document dated October 25, 1544 indicates a delivery of Blanquette de Limoux to the Sieur d’Arques.